 There are nearly 13.9 million disabled people in the UK and as of 2018, 5.3 million adults without the basic digital skills to complete everyday tasks.
 An overlap in these groups creates some of the most vulnerable people in our society, those who may rely most heavily on public services while also being most likely to face barriers to getting the support they need.

-To support the Public Sector in delivering digital services that work for all citizens, the Government has passed into law the Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018.
-This law enforces public sector organisations to proactively deliver accessible digital services to stringent standards, and to a series of deadlines that have either passed or culminate for websites on the 23rd September 2020.
-This gives public sector bodies less than 10 months to deliver a fully accessible digital estate and achieve legal compliance.
+To support the Public Sector in delivering digital services that work for all citizens, the Government passed into law the Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018.
+This law enforced public sector organisations to proactively deliver accessible digital services to stringent standards, and to a series of deadlines that have either passed or culminate for websites on the 23rd September 2020.

-Paul’s story - A university student with retinitis pigmentosa, meaning that he has no useful vision.
+This is Paul's story.
+Paul is a a university student with retinitis pigmentosa, meaning he has no useful vision.

 Due to these obstacles Paul is forced to wait for a guide to walk him to his lecture, which often makes him late.
 On many occasions, Paul has also been unable to follow along with the content in lectures as there are numerous visual examples that do not have alternative text or notes.

 On one occasion, Paul discovers that the lecture has not been recorded, meaning that he cannot go over points he missed or revise for his exam.
 Paul’s friend Alex, who missed the lecture due to a doctor’s appointment, was also unable to catch up on missed content.
 By this point Paul feels very disheartened and unmotivated to attend any more of his classes due to the lack of accessible content.